-This competency includes valuations and negotiations for inheritance tax, capital gains tax, which may also include advising on stamp duty, capital allowances and other taxation types.
+This competency includes valuations and negotiations for inheritance tax, chargeable gains, which may also include advising on stamp duty, capital allowances and other taxation types.
 It may also include advising on litigation.
 It involves measurement of and analysis of comparables and application of evidence to resolve negotiations.
 It also includes application of statute and case law.